Wisp-Secure-Communication/react-native-keyboard-composer/README.md

 # @launchhq/react-native-keyboard-composer

-A native keyboard-aware composer component for React Native with smooth keyboard animations.
-Perfect for chat applications and any UI that requires pixel-perfect keyboard synchronization.
+A native keyboard-aware composer for React Native chat applications.
+Built specifically for AI chat interfaces like ChatGPT and v0, where content needs to react intelligently to keyboard and input changes.

+## The Problem

+In chat applications, keyboard handling is notoriously difficult:

+- When should content push up vs the keyboard overlay content?
+- How do you maintain the gap between the last message and composer as the input grows?
+- What happens when the user scrolls while the keyboard is open, then closes it?

+This library solves all of that with native implementations that handle the edge cases.

 ## Features

-- 🎯 **Pixel-perfect keyboard animations** - Uses native APIs for smooth 60fps keyboard tracking
-- 📱 **iOS & Android only** - Native implementations for mobile platforms (no web support)
+- 💬 **Built for chat UIs** - Content reacts correctly to keyboard open/close
+- 📏 **Smart content positioning** - Knows when to push content up vs overlay
-- ⌨️ **Auto-growing text input** - Composer expands as you type
+- ⌨️ **Auto-growing input** - Composer expands with text, content adjusts accordingly
-- 🔄 **Scroll-to-bottom button** - Automatically appears when content exceeds viewport
+- 🔄 **Scroll-to-bottom button** - Appears when you scroll away from latest messages
+- 📱 **iOS & Android parity** - Same behavior on both platforms
+- 🎛️ **Streaming support** - Built-in stop button for AI streaming responses
 - 🌙 **Dark mode support** - Automatically adapts to system theme
-- 🎨 **Customizable** - Placeholder, height constraints, streaming state, and more

 ## Installation